DamienIrving/teaching/amos-icshmo/command_line_programs.md

 1. The `parser.add_argument()` function has an optional `choices` keyword argument.
 Use it to define the valid input months (i.e. `['Jan', 'Feb', ...]`).

-2. Add an optional argparse argument for the color palette and set the default to `cmocean.cm.haline_r`
+2. Add a true/false optional argparse argument to allow the user to add gridlines to the plot

-3. Add a true/false optional argparse argument to allow the user to add gridlines to the plot (hint: the code for plotting gridlines is `plt.gca().gridlines()`)
+3. Add an optional argparse argument that allows the user to specify the tick levels used in the colourbar

-4. Add an optional argparse argument that allows the user to specify the tick levels used in the colorbar
+4. Add any other options you'd like for customising the plot (e.g. title, axis labels, figure size)